nlm-irp-jianglab/ProkFunFind/docs/source/tutorial/4-seqsearch.rst

 * Change the blast filtering parameters in the config.ini file to make them more or less stringent.

-* Modify some of the essentiality requirements in the systems.json file and observe how that changes the search results.
+* Modify some of the essentiality requirements in the function definition component of the configuration.yaml file and observe how that changes the search results.

 HMMER-based searches